In this article:

 As noted above in the introductory section, there is no single standard literature program.
 The degree sections below are merely examples of how a typical curriculum might be structured.

-Bachelor’s Degree in Literature – Four Year Degree
+Bachelor’s Degree in Literature – Four Year Duration

 Regardless of their specific focus and content, bachelor’s programs in literature aim to provide students with foundational knowledge in the discipline.
 The curriculum asks students questions which provoke discussion and foster skills in communication, interpretation, and creative and critical thinking.
 How do we distinguish literary texts from non-literary ones?
 What role does literature play in society, and what role did it use to play?
 Why are certain stories exciting, while others fail to excite us?
 How does one recognize a good plot?
 What types of plots recur in different guises throughout the ages?
 How do literature and society affect each other?